qaalabs/DE5M6/docs/day2/fire-drill-briefing.md

 ### Scenario Distribution (1 minute)
 **Hand out scenario cards:**
-- Each team is getting a different incident scenario.
-- Don't watch the other teams - you're handling separate incidents.

-**Read carefully:**

 - Read your scenario and understand the situation
 - Then immediately post your first incident update to Slack
 - Remember: stakeholders are waiting to hear from you

+**Guidelines:**

+- Don't watch the other teams
+- Focus on what your team needs to do!

 ### Success Criteria
 **What we're looking for:**